 |LOCATION:||Headquartered in New York, NY with over 100 local councils nationwide|

 Given the need for cultivating strong young women leaders, we partnered with the Girl Scouts to create new, dynamic leadership experiences specifically designed to nurture young women.
 These programs are a culmination of years of research on women’s leadership, leadership development, and youth development.

 - Studies have shown that girls experience a dramatic drop in confidence at the onset of adolescence.

-- In 2014 and 2015, CCL collaborated with local Girl Scouts Carolinas Peaks to Piedmont council to develop customized programming for 100 middle and high school-aged young women called the Young Women’s Leadership Institute (YWLI).
+- In 2014 and 2015, we collaborated with local Girl Scouts Carolinas Peaks to Piedmont council to develop customized programming for 100 middle and high school-aged young women called the Young Women’s Leadership Institute (YWLI).